-> When: Thursday, June 7 & Friday, June 8, 2018
+WHEN: Thursday, June 7 & Friday, June 8, 2018

-Where: The Santa Fe Railyard, near the Second Street Brewery
+WHERE: The Santa Fe Railyard, near the Second Street Brewery

 In conjunction with the Interplanetary Festival

 Conjured Futures is a juried projection featuring photographic images that address or question new technologies, policies, and movements that are shaping the future of humanity.
 In this curation, we focus on projects that look at solutions or alternate outcomes.
-So often in western society do we see an emphasis that is put on destruction and problems, without considering what can be done to remediate damage.
+So often in western society do we see an emphasis that is put on destruction and problems, without considering what can be done to remediate the damage.

 In the last 5 – 10 years with the advent of drone photography and popularity of aerial photography, there have been many projects documenting the massive changes to the environment caused by human activity.
 These projects have helped to generate an understanding of humanity’s present environmental and socio-political crisis, and now it is time to think about the future.
 How are technologies being used to preserve and restore the environment?
 What does the future look like?
 What is being done to take control of our futures?